verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

       ```

-5. In the `db-migration` secret, add a `db-migration` field and set its value to `true (base64 encoded)`.
+5. In the `db-migration` secret, add a `db-migrated` field and set its value to `true (base64 encoded)`.
 This will notify the VPO that the Keycloak data was migrated manually.
    {{< clipboard >}}
 <div class="highlight">